Investing in high quality early learning and care will lead to a strong workforce today and tomorrow.

 Early Matters is a statewide collaborative of business, civic, education, nonprofit and philanthropic leaders who are dedicated to economic mobility for Texas families by investing in policies and practices that support children birth – age 8.

-With operations in 6 regions (Austin, Dallas, El Paso, Houston, San Antonio, and Waco), Early Matters Texas represents 47% of Texas children under the age of 8.
-Each Early Matters region operates as a collective impact organization, convening early education stakeholders to develop and execute a community-driven strategic plan with the ultimate goal of improving 3rd grade academic proficiency.
+With operations in nine regions (Austin, Dallas, El Paso, Houston, Panhandle, Permian Basin, New Braunfels, San Antonio, and Waco), the Early Matters network represents 1.69 million Texas children under the age of eight.
+Each regional Early Matters coalition convenes local stakeholders to develop and execute a community-driven early childhood strategy, with the ultimate goal of improving 3rd grade academic proficiency.

-With half of Texas students entering kindergarten ready and only 39% meeting reading benchmarks by the end of third grade, Early Matters sees improving access to affordable, quality child care as a key economic issue both for the workforce of today and tomorrow.
+Early Matters Texas serves as the statewide hub providing technical assistance and support to the regions and advocating for smart, bipartisan policy solutions that strengthen Texas’ child care system and workforce.
+With half of Texas students entering kindergarten ready and 49% meeting reading benchmarks by the end of third grade, Early Matters sees improving early childhood education as a key economic issue both for the workforce of today and tomorrow.

 Position Overview